ExecutionLLC/gen-bs/README.md

 This command will install all the project dependencies.

+We also use KnexJS console tool to do database migrations.
+Execute the following command to install the tool:

+    npm install -g knex

 Currently, we have two jQuery plugins installed as submodules.
 To initialize them, from the sources root execute the following commands:

     git submodule init
     git submodule update

 Now the database should be created for the project.
-Use the following command to do that:
+Use the following command to create an initial database:

     npm run db:create

-After the database is created, it should be filled with default values, such as samples and views.
+Now, it should be filled with default values, such as samples and views.
 To do that, execute the following command:

     npm run defaults:import

+We also need to apply all database migrations:

+    npm run db:migrate

+To do a full database reset in the future you can use the following command:

+    npm run db:reset

+This command will drop and re-create the database and fill it with default values. **Use with caution**, as you will loose your current database.
+Use `npm run db:migrate` if you want to update database in production.

 After all of that done without errors, use the following command to launch the frontend with WS: